Red River Women's Clinic

+Red River Women's Clinic is an abortion clinic based in Moorhead, Minnesota.
+Before the 2022 Dobbs v.
+Jackson Women's Health Organization decision, the clinic was located three miles away in Fargo, North Dakota.
+From 1998 until its 2022 relocation, it was the only clinic providing abortions within North Dakota, with its departure leaving the state completely without abortion providers.
+The clinic provides surgical termination until the end of the 16th week of pregnancy, though this limit is a logistical one, not due to any legislative gestational limit.

+Background

-The Red River Women's Clinic was originally located in Fargo, North Dakota, and for many years was the only abortion clinic in North Dakota.
-Before the clinic opened, there were two doctors providing abortion care in the state, one in Grand Forks and one in Jamestown.
+Red River Women's Clinic is an abortion clinic that was originally located in Fargo, North Dakota and for many years was the only one in the state.
+Not only does the clinic provide abortions, but like almost every abortion health center, it also issues birth control, emergency contraception, pregnancy tests, and STI tests.
+Before the clinic opened, there were two doctors providing abortions in North Dakota, one in Grand Forks and one in Jamestown.
 As the doctors were nearing the end of their careers, they asked Jane Bovard to open a clinic in Fargo.
 It began operating in 1998.
 The clinic's director is Tammi Kromenaker.

 In 2013, the Center for Reproductive Rights sued on behalf of the clinic over a law requiring doctors performing abortions to have admitting privileges to local hospitals.
-Once this law, SB 2305, was signed into law the clinic physicians began attempting to comply with the law.
-Hospitals within 30 miles of the facility, however, already informed the clinic that its doctors would not be allowed access for reasons such as hospital policy regarding abortion care and the annual minimum number of patients that physicians must accept.
-Supported by the Center of Reproductive Rights, they sued the state on account of the law being an unnecessary barrier between doctors and performing an abortion.
+Once this law, SB 2305, was signed, the clinic physicians began attempting to comply with the law.
+Hospitals within 30 miles of the facility, however, already informed the clinic that its doctors would not be allowed access for reasons such as hospital policy regarding abortion services and the annual minimum number of patients that physicians must accept.
+Supported by the Center of Reproductive Rights, it sued the state on account of the law being an unnecessary barrier between doctors and performing an abortion.

+Awards

-In 2015 the clinic received a "Standard of Excellence" award from the National Abortion Federation for its work in a challenging environment.
+In 2015, the clinic received a "Standard of Excellence" award from the National Abortion Federation for its work in a challenging environment.